 Pope Francis: Palm Sunday homily

-(Vatican Radio) Pope Francis delivered the homily at Mass on Palm Sunday in St. Peter’s Square.
-Below, please find the full text of his prepared remarks.
+(Vatican Radio) Pope Francis delivered the homily at Mass in St. Peter’s Square on Sunday – Palm Sunday – the beginning of Holy Week, 2015.
+Please find, below, the official English translation of the Holy Father’s prepared remarks.